How to Prevent Emotional Eating

 The situation might be different in your case.
-Maybe you choose a different kind of food.
+You may choose a different kind of food.
 On the other hand, it may be a different environment, like outside of your house.
-It’s true that when you feel depressed, sad, or overwhelmed it’s easy to eat.
+It’s true that when you feel depressed, sad, or overwhelmed, it’s easy to eat.

-How can you avoid those moments?
+How can you prevent emotional eating?
 We’ll tell you in this article.

 Human beings usually take refuge in eating when something doesn’t go well.
 Doing this becomes a bad habit.
 Unfortunately, it’s not one you can break very easily.

 Sometimes, you think that if your stomach growls and hurts you’re hungry.
-And as a result, you need to eat.
+As a result, you feel you need to eat.
 However, many times your mind or emotions give this signal.
 This is because both are accustomed to getting a quick reward.

 Immediate relief through food can be a double-edged sword.
 This is due to the fact that each time you’re going to need more to get the same result.
 This is the same thing that happens with drugs.

-This is where the habit forms and will be harder to break.
+This is where the emotional eating habit forms and will be harder to break.

 For instance, when you fight with your partner, you may eat chocolate.
 When you’re anxious or bored, you may eat french fries.
 Or, when you’re feeling depressed, you may turn to ice cream and cookies.